 To the extent that this is an issue, we offer two approaches for Commission consideration to estimate preliminary CE of an early-stage MTI that is intended to lead to the adoption of C&S:

-The MTA would separately calculate the CE of pre-C&S activities plus C&S, using the Commission-approved methodologies for each.
+The MTA(s) would separately calculate the CE of pre-C&S activities plus C&S, using the Commission-approved methodologies for each.
 These CE values would then be combined to derive a complete CE estimate of the MTI, reflecting all anticipated costs and savings.
 This combination could occur in different ways, such as by calculating a weighted average of each TRC and PAC value, based on the number of years of MTI activity reflected in the pre-C&S and C&S phases, or calculating the arithmetic mean.
 The MTWG is not offering a prescriptive approach at this time.

-Alternatively, the MTA might calculate the CE of the MTI without C&S (e.g. where methodological challenges might prohibit reasonable estimates) and determine the savings necessary from the C&S period in order to meet the CE threshold.
+Alternatively, the MTA(s) might calculate the CE of the MTI without C&S (e.g. where methodological challenges might prohibit reasonable estimates) and determine the savings necessary from the C&S period in order to meet the CE threshold.
 The MTA could explain why it would be reasonable to expect C&S to yield that “necessary” level of savings to satisfy the CE threshold.
 This approach might be useful to overcome challenges of calculating C&S savings early in the MTI planning process and otherwise avoid the awkwardness of stringing together CE values based on two different methodologies.

 The MTWG encourages the CPUC to solicit input on this issue in conjunction with developing a record on the proposed MT framework.